zeninpalm/easy_find/README.md

 Specify find command in STDIN string
 _________________

-You may specify intended find command in the STDIN string as follows:
+Run *easy_find*, and you may specify intended find command in the STDIN string as follows:
 ```ruby
 EasyFind::Finder.find do
   in_folder { [".", "~", "/usr/bin"] }